 The purpose of risk management is to identify, assess, and mitigate risks associated with the procurement process to ensure that procurement activities are conducted efficiently, effectively, and in compliance with relevant regulations and organizational policies.
 Effective risk management helps to safeguard public resources, enhance transparency, and maintain the integrity of the procurement process.
+CVCOG should take the following measures regarding risk in procurement:

-11.1.
-RISK IDENTIFICATION
+12.1.
+Risk Identification

-- a) Risk Categories: Identify and categorize potential risks that may impact the procurement process, including but not limited to financial risks, operational risks, legal and regulatory risks, reputational risks, and performance risks. - b) Risk Sources: Assess potential sources of risk such as vendor performance issues, contractual disputes, market fluctuations, and compliance challenges.
+- a) Identify and categorize potential risks that may impact the procurement process, including but not limited to financial risks, operational risks, legal and regulatory risks, reputational risks, and performance risks. - b) Assess potential sources of risk such as vendor performance issues, contractual disputes, market fluctuations, and compliance challenges.

-11.2.
-RISK ASSESSMENT
+12.2.
+Risk Assessment

-- a) Risk Analysis: Evaluate the likelihood and impact of identified risks.
-This includes analyzing the severity of potential consequences and the probability of occurrence. - b) Risk Prioritization: Prioritize risks based on their potential impact on procurement objectives and organizational goals.
+- a) Evaluate the likelihood and impact of identified risks.
+This includes analyzing the severity of potential consequences and the probability of occurrence. - b) Prioritize risks based on their potential impact on procurement objectives and organizational goals.
 High-priority risks should receive greater attention and more robust mitigation strategies.

-11.3.
-RISK MITIGATION
+12.3.
+Risk Mitigation

-- a) Preventive Measures: Develop and implement preventive measures to reduce the likelihood of risks occurring.
-This may include establishing clear procurement procedures, conducting thorough vendor evaluations, and ensuring compliance with legal requirements. - b) Contingency Planning: Prepare contingency plans to address risks if they materialize.
-This includes outlining specific actions to take in response to risk events, such as alternative sourcing strategies or legal remedies. - c) Contractual Safeguards: Incorporate risk mitigation clauses in procurement contracts, such as performance bonds, insurance requirements, and penalties for non-compliance.
+- a) Develop and implement preventive measures to reduce the likelihood of risks occurring.
+This may include establishing clear procurement procedures, conducting thorough vendor evaluations, and ensuring compliance with legal requirements. - b) Prepare contingency plans to address risks if they materialize.
+This includes outlining specific actions to take in response to risk events, such as alternative sourcing strategies or legal remedies. - c) Incorporate risk mitigation clauses in procurement contracts, such as performance bonds, insurance requirements, and penalties for non-compliance.